hodgettsp/cesR/README.md

 ```

 The `ces package` also provides a non-exhuastive dataset consisting of 21 variables with renamed columns under the name `decon`.
+The variables in this dataset have also been converted to factors so that they display the actual values of the survey responses
+and not just the survey code responses.

 The `decon` dataset consists of the following variables:
 * citzenship: Canadian citizenship status
-* yob: year of birth (recoded from survey entry code to actual year of birth)
+* yob: year of birth
 * gender: identified gender of the respondent
-* province_territory: Province or Territory of current residence (recoded as the internationally approved alpha codes)
+* province_territory: Province or Territory of current residence
 * education: highest level of education completed
 * lr: united column of lr_bef and lr_aft values; whether the respondent identifies on the political spectrum
 * lr_bef: where the respodent identifies on the political spectrum; asked before party identification questions